Department of Computer Science

 Prerequisite: CS 3733.

 A distributed system comprises computers working together as a single unit.
 These systems are essential to the understanding of present and future computer applications.
 This course will include the following topics: concurrent processing, threads, network programming, distributed file systems, remote procedure calls, distributed objects, client-server models, and Internet protocols.
-Differential Tuition: $150.
-Course Fee: IUCS $45.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
+Course Fee: IUCS $45; LRS1 $46.20; STSI $21.60.

 CS 4883.
 Senior Thesis I. (3-0) 3 Credit Hours.